gnanaprakash-ravi/-YOLOv8-DeepSORT-Object-Tracking/README.md

 ## This repo is for Learning purpose

 DeepSORT is a popular tracking algorithm that combines object detection, Kalman filtering, and deep appearance descriptors for single object tracking.
-In this README, I'll explain the key components of DeepSORT and how it works.
+In this README, the key components of DeepSORT are discussed.

 ## Components of DeepSORT
 DeepSORT involves several key components and steps to track objects in a video sequence: